Red Trumps Green: Legalization Initiatives Fall Beneath Conservative Wave [FEATURE]

 Activists saw a 2020 legalization initiative win at the polls, only to be thrown out by the state Supreme Court acting at the best of MAGA Gov. Kristi Noem (R).
 They tried again in 2022 but lost in that off-year election.

-The initiative would have legalized the possession of up to two ounces of marijuana and the home cultivation of up to six plants but, in a bid to avoid the kind of constitutional complications that undid the 2020 initiative, did not address legal marijuana commerce.
-That would have been up to the legislature.
+The initiative would have legalized the possession of up to two ounces of marijuana and the home cultivation of up to six plants.
+In a bid to avoid the kind of constitutional complications that undid the 2020 initiative, it did not address legal marijuana commerce, which would have been up to the legislature.

 It also contained protections for employers, allowing them to discriminate against legal marijuana users, and for property owners, allowing them to forbid marijuana use or possession on their premises.
 The bare-bones initiative contained no social equity provisions.
 Despite all this, South Dakota voters still rejected it, as well as being the rare state to reject an abortion rights initiative.